-Today our enterprise development programmes have supported more than 76,000 jobs since 2008 and more than 48,000 enterprises improving the life of men, women and children.
+Today our enterprise development programmes globally have supported more than 96,800 jobs since 2008 and more than 58,000 enterprises improving the life of men, women and children.

 Zimele is recognised internationally as an example of best practice in the development of successful SMEs as it enables them to operate within the mainstream economy through a combination of financial support and mentorship.
 Zimele is also helping us to transform and secure our supply chain.

 Zimele operates six funds through which it provides funding and support to entrepreneurs.
-To apply to any of these funds please contact 0860946353, firstname.lastname@example.org
+To apply to any of these funds please contact 0860946353.